trilogy-group/cloudfixLinter-demo-CDK/README.md

 ## Prerequisite

 1. Install Cloudfix linter extension from [here](https://github.com/trilogy-group/cloudfixLinter-demo-CDK/blob/prepare-demo%231/lib/constants.ts).
 Extension gets installed on its own on Devspaces.

-2. set ACCOUNT_ID and REGION env vars to deploy the stack.

 ## Steps to use Repo with Extension